millerms/bvt-breathwork/_pages/approach.md

 layout: splash
 ---

-This practice blends simple, coachable breathing skills with a clear emphasis on agency and safety.
-We keep claims modest, note evidence quality, and invite you to opt out or slow down at any point.
+This practice brings together simple, easy-to-learn breathing skills with a strong focus on your comfort and control.
+We keep our claims realistic, share what the research says, and always encourage you to listen to your body—slow down or take a break whenever you need.

 ## Pillars

 ### Nasal‑dominant and slow‑paced breathing (~6 breaths/min)
-- Why: Support calm, improve autonomic balance, and train efficient mechanics.
+- Why: To help you feel calm, balance your nervous system, and breathe more efficiently.
-- How: Gentle diaphragmatic breathing through the nose.
-Often at a comfortable pace near 6 breaths per minute.
+- How: Gentle breathing through your nose, often at a relaxed pace close to 6 breaths per minute.

 > Evidence notes: Multiple RCTs and systematic reviews suggest slow breathing
 > improves HRV and baroreflex function and reduces state anxiety.
 See